Peggy Seeger: Two social critics

-In recent years
+Recent years

 After the fall of the Soviet Union, US authorities began to soften their attitude towards Seeger.
 She returned to the United States in 1994 to live in Asheville, North Carolina.
 Seeger has continued to sing about women's issues.
-One of her most popular recent albums is Love Will Linger On (1995).
+She recorded Love Will Linger On in 1995.
 She has published a collection of 150 of her songs from before 1999.

 In 2011, Seeger edited The Essential Ewan MacColl Songbook.
 Her introduction gave a detailed account of her life with MacColl.
-She expressed some difference of political perspective between her and Ewan.
+She expressed some difference of political perspective between MacColl and herself.

 In 2006, Peggy Seeger relocated to Boston, Massachusetts, to accept a part-time teaching position at Northeastern University.
 In 2008, she began producing music videos pertaining to the Presidential campaigns, making them available through a YouTube page.

-After 16 years of living in the United States, Seeger moved back to the United Kingdom in 2010 to be nearer to her children — since 2013 she has been living in Iffley, Oxford.
+After 16 years of living in the United States, Seeger moved back to the United Kingdom in 2010 to be nearer to her children; since 2013, she has been living in Iffley, Oxford.

 In 2012, she collaborated with experimental dance producer Broadcaster on an album of her songs set against dance beats.

-Seeger identifies as bisexual and contributed an essay to Getting Bi: Voices of bisexuals around the world.
+Seeger is bisexual and contributed an essay to Getting Bi: Voices of bisexuals around the world.
 In it she details a relationship she began with the traditional singer Irene Pyper-Scott (who lives in New Zealand) after Ewan MacColl died.

 Seeger performed "Tell My Sister" on a live tribute album to the late Canadian folk artist Kate McGarrigle entitled Sing Me the Songs: Celebrating the Works of Kate McGarrigle.
 The album was released in June 2013.

 Seeger's memoir, First Time Ever: A Memoir was published by Faber and Faber in October 2017.
 A double CD of songs to accompany the memoir was released at the same time.

-From early 2022 Seeger has been doing her "First Farewell" tour of Britain and Ireland.
+Since early 2022, Seeger has been doing her "First Farewell" tour of Britain and Ireland.